 - foster mindfulness and emotional-relational skills in work groups and key organizational figures.

 We implement a process consulting approach with a view to offering organizations tools for diagnosing issues and seeking potential solutions.

 The first phase in a consultancy intervention entails careful analysis of the client’s requirements and exploration of the organizational setting.
 A cycle of institutional observation sessions or other diagnostic interventions may be necessary before submitting a detailed consultancy or organizational development proposal.

 The consultancy intervention per se, which may be offered to a single leader, a top or middle management team, or one or more work groups, usually entails cycles of consulting, counselling, or executive coaching sessions, “in-house” seminars and experiential workshops for small or large groups of staff, institutional supervision for work groups, listening posts (groups set up to explore the patterns underlying a given social or organizational culture), social dreaming matrices, and so on.

-Consultants are recruited among members of the association and outside practitioners, according to the experience and skills required for a given assignment, and when necessary can form multidisciplinary teams that work collaboratively with key actors in the client organization.
+Consultants are recruited among members of the Social Enterprise and outside practitioners, according to the experience and skills required for a given assignment, and when necessary can form multidisciplinary teams that work collaboratively with key actors in the client organization.

 How to request a consultancy service